 But we’ve begun to spot some rising stars across the industry, which prompted The Kenyan Wallstreet and Kaleidoscope Consultants to sponsor the Angaza Awards: Women to Watch in Banking & Finance scheme to recognise women who are steering and shaping the financial services sector.
 The motivation of the Angaza Awards is the need to raise awareness of seasoned women within the sector towards promoting board and C-level diversity.

 Entrants can access an online form and submit the award application and supporting documents.
-Judges will be drawn from multiple disciplines including regulators, professional bodies and associations, academia, government, development community and individuals.
-Judges will utilize a scoresheet developed by Kenyan Wallstreet and Kaleidoscope Consultants to select the winners.
+Judges are drawn from multiple disciplines including regulators, professional bodies and associations, academia, government, development community and individuals.
+The judges will utilize a scoresheet developed by Kenyan Wallstreet and Kaleidoscope Consultants to select the winners.
 The 10 entrants with the highest points will be interviewed and their profiles will be posted on the Angaza Awards microsite and promoted in local and regional media.

 In addition to capturing general biodata, the entry form will seek to bring out the influence of the entrant, focusing on their potential or scale and impact.